-Nobody likes to pay more for a product, and it PAYS to watch – trust me, you will thank me in the long run after you get FREE stuff!
+Nobody likes to pay more for a product, and it PAYS to watch – trust me, you will thank me in the long run after getting FREE stuff!

 Ontario’s scanning code of practice has allowed us to get free products, but it also helps the retailer find blips in the scanning system they employ with their organization.

 Some stores may interpret the definition of SCOP differently, although it’s in black and white.